 Entry to visit the town hall is free.

-Although it is mighty impressive on the outside (the gold decoration is particularly stunning), it’s also well worth taking a look inside the beautiful courtyard with eye-catching arcades.
+Although it is mighty impressive on the outside (the gold decoration is particularly stunning), it’s also well worth looking inside the beautiful courtyard with eye-catching arcades.

 17- Basel Minster